caltontrav/Jelani-stadium-management-system/README.md

 1. **Developer Projects Manager** - will be in charge of the website, i.e. keep the stadium website UpToDate.

+**Technical Requirements**
+This application will be build on the following technologies:

+- HTML,CSS,JavaScript

+- Bootstrap

+- PHP

+- MySQL

+Apache Web Server

 ##### Functional Requirements

 ##### 1. Sports Module